Intrepid Four

-The Intrepid Four were a group of Navy seamen who grew to oppose what they called "the American aggression in Vietnam" and publicly deserted from the USS Intrepid in October 1967 as it docked in Japan during the Vietnam War.
-They were among the first American troops whose desertion was publicly announced during the War and the first within the U.S. Navy.
+The Intrepid Four were a group of United States Navy sailors who grew to oppose what they called "the American aggression in Vietnam" and publicly deserted from the USS Intrepid in October 1967 as it docked in Japan during the Vietnam War.
+They were among the first American troops whose desertion was publicly announced during the war and the first within the U.S. Navy.
 The fact that it was a group, and not just an individual, made it more newsworthy.

 Background

-Rates of desertion by American troops were extremely high during the Vietnam War, with the New York Times reporting in 1974 that there had been 503,926 desertions from the U.S. military up to that point in the war.
+Rates of desertion by American troops were extremely high during the Vietnam War, with The New York Times reporting in 1974 that there had been 503,926 desertions from the U.S. military up to that point in the war.
 This vastly exceeded the number of deserters during World War II.
 By 1966, the desertion rate was 8.43 per thousand, which markedly increased to 33.9 per thousand in 1971.
 Desertion in Japan was considered particularly challenging due to the language barrier between US troops and Japanese citizens and the differences in appearances, which caused American troops to stand out.
 About 1,000 US citizens went to Sweden as draft evaders or deserters between April 1967 and March 1973.